Archives For blender

 sudo tar -Jxf ~/Downloads/blender-*-linux-x64.tar.xz --strip-components=1 -C /opt/blender

-NOTE: Instead of running the commands above in terminal, user may decompress the tarball in file manager and move source folder to desired location.
+NOTE: Instead of running the commands above in terminal, user may decompress the tarball in file manager and move source folder to the desired location.
 However, moving to /opt needs root permission.
 So, open file manager via sudo nautilus ~/Downloads command is required

 3. Verify if the Blender executable works: